 Apart from skiing, Brighton offers great hiking trails in Big Cottonwood Canyon and Lake Blanche.
 You can also go to Donut Falls Trailhead for forest hiking.

 Brighton is one of the most laid-back ski hills of Salt Lake, attracting a young crowd, many of whom are snowboarders.
 It is also the only Ski City’s night ski spot with over 200 acres of lighted runs to extend your day on the mountain.
-When hungry during midday, go down to the base area, which sports its friendly tavern with burgers, beer, nachos, and sunny patio available.
+When hungry during midday, go down to the base area, which sports its friendly tavern with burgers, beer, nachos, and a sunny patio available.

 One-day lift ticket cost(adults): $89 (with weekend and holiday tickets at $93)